Demographics of the Supreme Court of the United States: Geographic background

+The majority of justices have come from the Northeastern United States, with most hailing from New York and Massachusetts.
+50% of justices have come from just 6 states.

 Some states have been over-represented, partly because there were fewer states from which early justices could be appointed.
 New York has produced fifteen justices, three of whom have served as chief justice.
 Ohio has produced ten justices, including two chief justices; Massachusetts nine (including Stephen Breyer and Elena Kagan); and Virginia eight, including three chief justices.
 There have been six justices each from Pennsylvania, Tennessee, and Maryland (the latter including current chief justice John Roberts and current associate justice Brett Kavanaugh); and five each from Kentucky and New Jersey.
-States that have produced four justices include California, Illinois (one chief and three associates each), and Georgia.
+States that have produced four justices include California, Illinois (one chief and three associates each), and Georgia (the third including current associate justice Clarence Thomas).